 - It does not usually involve a third party to verify the identity of the Signee.
 Therefore, it can easily be forged/misused, depending on what kind of Standard Electronic Signature is used.

-- This form of the signature can easily be used across different countries and it is a time-efficient way of signing contracts.
+- This form of signature can easily be used across different countries, and it is a time-efficient way of signing contracts.

 A one-click signature is a form of Standard Electronic Signature that is one of Contractbook digital signatures.